tasmota/docs/peripherals/Hm-1x.md

-# Hm-1x-Family of BT-modules
+# HM-1x-Family of BT-modules

-The HM-1x-serie is  a whole family of Bluetooth devices made by Jinan Huamao.
+The HM-1x-serie is  a whole family of Bluetooth Low Energy devices made by Jinan Huamao.
 http://www.jnhuamao.cn/bluetooth.asp